ProFullStackDev/ProFullStackDev/README.md

   I have been working with web development since 2016, the period during which I have worked in different environments, from big consultancy companies to start-ups.
 I am a self-motivated and self-taught professional who likes to solve problems.
 I create a wonderful digital environment by combining creative thinking, user resonance, and passion for development experience with technical knowledge.
-My repertoire includes programming languages and tools like ReactJS, VueJS, Mobx, Wordpress, AngularJS, MySQL, MongoDB and Apache server configuration, SASS, Bootstrap, Javascript, jQuery, etc.
+My repertory includes programming languages and tools like ReactJS, VueJS, Mobx, Wordpress, AngularJS, MySQL, MongoDB and Apache server configuration, SASS, Bootstrap, Javascript, jQuery, etc.
   Also Passionate and highly-skilled Blockchain professional with hands-on experience building smart contracts and decentralized applications.